-- When installing an HP C3007/09/10 Disk Drive into an end use product, safety and regulatory Conditions of Acceptability must be considered.
-Contact your sales/service representative for a copy of the Hewlett-Packard Conditions of Acceptability. - If the front bezel option has been installed, it should be evaluated in the intended end use application.
+- When installing an HP C2240 Series Disk Drive into an end use product, safety and regulatory Conditions of Acceptability must be considered.
+Contact your sales/service representative for a copy of the Hewlett-Packard Conditions of Acceptability. - If the front bezel option has been installed, it should be evaluated in the intended end use application. - If installing an HP C2240 Series Disk Drive with an adaptor mounting frame, the complete installation should be evaluated in the intended end use application.